Jordanian PM rejects demands to scrap tax law after protests

 Unions say the tax bill, which is part of broader austerity measures recommended by the International Monetary Fund, will worsen a decline in living standards.

-Earlier this year, a general sales tax was hiked and a subsidy on bread was scrapped as part of a three-year plan that aims to cut the Arab nation’s $37 billion debt — equivalent to 95 percent of gross domestic product.
+Earlier this year, a general sales tax was hiked and a subsidy on bread was scrapped as part of the three-year plan that aims to cut the Arab nation’s $37 billion debt — equivalent to 95 percent of gross domestic product.

 The government says it needs the funds for public services and argues that tax reforms reduce social disparities by placing a heavier burden on high earners and leaving lower-paid state workers relatively unscathed.

-Mulki said the IMF had completed its latest mission to the country on Thursday and hoped the kingdom would conclude by mid-2019 most of the reforms crucial to getting the economy “back on track”.
+Mulki said the IMF had completed its latest mission to the country on Thursday and hoped the kingdom would conclude by mid-2019 most of the reforms needed to get the economy “back on track”.

+King Abdullah, appeared to back Mulki, was quoted by state media as saying both parliament and government should engage in a “national” dialogue to reach a compromise over the bill.

+The monarch blamed regional turmoil for the worsening the fiscal plight of the aid-dependant kingdom, which borders war-torn Syria to the north and Iraq on its eastern border.

-But critics say the measures will hurt the poor and accuse politicians of squandering public funds and corruption.
+Critics say the measures will hurt the poor and accuse politicians of squandering public funds and corruption.

 Parliament speaker Atef Tarawneh said more than 80 deputies, a majority of the 130-member assembly, wanted the government to withdraw the tax bill.